mhsemcheski/mhsemcheski.github.io/faq.md

 Question: Someone called me and said I have a virus on my computer.
 Do I have a virus on my computer?

-Answer: No, you do not have a virus on your computer.
+Answer: No, you probably do not have a virus on your computer.